Crazy (Gnarls Barkley song): Other covers and remixes

 The Kooks, Nelly Furtado, and The Zutons have covered "Crazy" on BBC Radio 1's Live Lounge.
 The Kooks' version was released on Radio 1's Live Lounge, while Furtado's version was released as a B-side on her UK single "Promiscuous" and she performed the song live with Welsh singer Charlotte Church on The Charlotte Church Show.
 Folk singer Ray LaMontagne has also covered the song, a version very well received by critics and Paris Hilton had delayed the release of her debut album Paris to include a cover of "Crazy" as well, although it was not included in the final track list.
 G4 also included an operatic cover of "Crazy" on the album Act Three.
 Other artists, including Maroon 5, Ninet Tayeb, The Raconteurs, Billy Idol, The Academy Is...

 (with Travie McCoy of Gym Class Heroes), Butch Walker, Cat Power, Texas, The Twilight Singers, Mates of State, Paco Estrada & One Love, and of Montreal have performed cover versions of the song live in concert.
 Trey Lorenz (Mariah Carey's backup singer) has also performed the song on Carey's The Adventures of Mimi tour throughout the summer and autumn of 2006.
 Shawn Colvin performed the song on A Prairie Home Companion on November 4, 2006.
 On her recent tour, Cat Power performed the song during her set.
 Singer-songwriter Jude's cover of the song can be found on YouTube.
 David Gilmour used to play the song during some of his soundchecks for his On an Island tour in 2006.
+Lil Wayne remixed the song for his 2007 mixtape Da Drought 3.
 Prince covered the song in his one-off performance at London's KOKO Club on May 10, 2007, and at several of his 21 concerts at London's O2 Arena in August and September 2007.
 Pink covered "Crazy" during the entire Funhouse Tour (2009).
 Paolo Nutini frequently covers the song at his concerts.
 Little Ghost performed a cover of the song for their BBC session in 2014.
 Australian Idol 2007 contestant Natalie Gauci covered the song during the Doin' It for the Kids special, using her own arrangement.
 On November 6, 2008, the band OneRepublic covered "Crazy" in front of a hometown crowd at the Fillmore Auditorium in Denver, Colorado.
 British soul singer Alice Russell included a cover of the song in her 2008 album Pot of Gold.
 Relient K covered the song for their 2011 cover album, Is for Karaoke.
 The Neighbourhood performed "Crazy" live during their 2015 tour, The Flood tour.
+British indie-rock band Nothing But Thieves released their own cover on April 27, 2018.
 On February 28, 2019 Kacey Musgraves performed "Crazy" live with CeeLo Green during the second Nashville show of the Oh, What a World Tour at the Ryman Auditorium.